Kelly: What do you mean, Dad?

-Excuse me, I believe this family already had a horse, and the expense forced Homer to work at the Kwik-E-Mart, with hilarious consequences
+Comic Book Guy: Excuse me, I believe this family already had a horse, and the expense forced Homer to work at the Kwik-E-Mart, with hilarious consequences.

 - Later in the same episode, Marge starts filling out a racing form.
 Lisa suggests that Marge might be developing a gambling problem, a nod to Marge getting hooked on slot machines in "$pringfield; or How I Learned to Stop Worrying and Love Legalized Gambling".
-Cue Comic Book Guy: "Hey!
+Cue Comic Book Guy, wearing a "Worst Episode Ever" T-shirt: "Hey!
 I'm watching you."

 - In an episode of Phineas and Ferb, they build a rollercoaster.
-Except this time, it's A MUSICAL!
-The trope title is practically quoted verbatim.
+Except this time, it's A MUSICAL!note The trope title is practically quoted verbatim.

-- In the Tiny Toon Adventures parody of "Kon Tiki", this trope was utilized when the raft started to sink for a a second time.
+- In their parody of "Kon Tiki", this trope was utilized when the raft started to sink for a second time.

 Plucky Duck: It can't be!
 We did that gag already!